eeriespace/eeriespace.github.io/_posts/2020-08-13-play-report-astral-travel-rotten-woods.md

 Lana wanders along the streets of a red city, good memories accompany her. ``Ignore next sanity lost`` ``Discovery: good memory``

-> I have this magic relic that absorbs up to 200 sanity lost so was already
+> I have this magic relic that absorbs up to 200 sanity lost so Lana was
-> good on that point, but if I can make the relic last longer better for me.
+> already good enough on that point, but if I can make the relic last longer
+> better for me.

 ### Stage 9